 My spouse and I work for the same small business... can we both use the same Solo 401(k)?

 Yes!
-Your spouse is the only exception to the no employee rule of the Solo 401(k).
+Your spouse is the only exception to the no-employee rule of the Solo 401(k).
 If you both take taxable income from the same business, you can both contribute to one solo 401(k) plan, with the two participants, and pay one Rocket Dollar fee.

 If you both take income from the same sole proprietorship, your spouse can make equal contributions.
 This would mean all the taxable income would be run through one person and sole-proprietorship.